Robbo-lab/notifier-app/activity_2.md

-## Activity 2 – Building CRUD APIs for the Notifier App
+postman## Activity 2 – Building CRUD APIs for the Notifier App

 ### Model the data